EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/README.md

 ### Tripod 3D:

-I was fascinated by the stereo (actual 3D) images you could create on the Macintosh and did a rather ligthweight game called **Stella Obscura** about May of 1990. **Tripod 3D** was a kind of continuation of that. **Stella Obscura** was what you would call *parallel* stereo where, if you can relax your eyes, your eyes are looking in parallel at the two images: your left eye looking at the left image, your right eye looking at the right.
+I was fascinated by the stereo (actual 3D) images you could create on the Macintosh and did a rather lightweight game called **Stella Obscura** about May of 1990. **Tripod 3D** was a kind of continuation of that. **Stella Obscura** was what you would call *parallel* stereo where, if you can relax your eyes, your eyes are looking in parallel at the two images: your left eye looking at the left image, your right eye looking at the right.
 Without additional optics, it's rather difficult for most people to do.

 <p align="center">
 <img width="512" src="https://github.com/EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/blob/4c648fe242019ee73eac530abf11b176b9a75517/Images/Tripod3D.png">
 </p>

 **Tripod 3D** was just an experiment to test a different approach.
-One of the images, lets say the right one, is flipped as though a mirror image of what the right eye would see.
+One of the images, let's say the right one, is flipped as though a mirror image of what the right eye would see.
 The left image is normal.
 But you place a mirror, running vertical between the bridge of your nose and the center of the screen — separating the two images.
 If the reflective side of the mirror is to the right, your left eye sees the left image as per normal, but the right eye, will see the reflected right image in the mirror — hopefully precisely over the left image (if that makes sense).

 <p align="center">
 <img width="325" src="https://github.com/EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/blob/f0f666749cc47a2e6d7ad793522bb36c1192fd18/Images/StereoDiagram.png">